Tasfi21/Union-Find-Disjoint-Set-CPP/README.md

-# Union-Find-Disjoint-Set-CPP
+# Disjoint Set Union / Union–Find (C++)

-This repository contains an efficient implementation of the Disjoint Set Union (Union–Find) structure.
-Using path compression and union-by-rank, it supports fast merging and connectivity queries.
-Essential for Kruskal’s algorithm, clustering, and network connectivity problems.
+This repository includes an implementation of the **Disjoint Set Union (DSU)** structure, optimized using:
+- Path compression
+- Union by rank

+## Features
+- Fast union & find operations
+- Supports connectivity queries
+- Commonly used in MST and clustering algorithms

+## File
+- `disjoint.cpp`